Diocese of Victoria in Texas: 1982 to present

 Pope John Paul II established the Diocese of Victoria in Texas on April 13, 1982.
 Its territory was taken from the Archdiocese of San Antonio, the Diocese of Galveston-Houston and the Diocese of Corpus Christi.
 The pope named Auxiliary Bishop Charles Grahmann of the Archdiocese of San Antonio as the first bishop of Victoria.
 As bishop, he created a consultation process that included clergy, members of religious orders, and lay people to assist in diocese planning.

 In 1989, Pope John Paul II named Grahmann as coadjutor bishop of the Diocese of Dallas-Fort Worth.
 Replacing Grahmann in Victoria in Texas was Reverend David Fellhauer from the same diocese, named by the pope in 1990.
-On December 29, 2004 the diocese was transferred from the province of San Antonio to the newly established Province of Galveston-Houston.After 25 years as bishop, Fellhauer retired in 2015.
+In 2004, the diocese was transferred from the province of San Antonio to the newly established Province of Galveston-Houston.
+After 25 years as bishop, Fellhauer retired in 2015.

 The current bishop of the Diocese of Victoria in Texas is Brendan J. Cahill from the Archdiocese of Galveston-Houston.
 He was named bishop by Pope Francis in 2015.

 Sex abuse

 On January 21, 2019, Bishop Cahill named three diocesan priests with credible accusations of sexual abuse of minors.
 The investigation, run by an outside attorney, covered all allegations dating back to the founding of the diocese in 1982.
-One priest, David L. Collela, was retired and a second priest, Guido Miguel Quiroz Reyes, was deceased.
-The third priest, Alfred Prado, had been laicized and left the country.
+One priest, Reverend David L. Collela, was retired and a second priest, Reverend Guido Miguel Quiroz Reyes, was deceased.
+The third priest, Reverend Alfred Prado, had been laicized and left the United States.

-Bishops
+Coat of arms

-The list of bishops of the Diocese of Victoria in Texas and their terms of service:
+The diocesan coat of arms consists of a blue field bearing a silver cross charged with a green lighthouse with a red turret and a gold beacon.
+According to the diocesan blazon, the blue references sky and water as symbols of peace and unity, while the lighthouse alludes to Christ’s light guiding the faithful and to the diocesan newspaper, The Catholic Lighthouse.